osg-htc/user-school-2023/docs/materials/htcondor/part1-ex3-jobs.md

             queue

-        Use whitespace to make things clear to **you**.
+        Use whitespace to make things clear to **you**, the user.
-        What format do you prefer to read?

-1. Submit the job, wait for it to finish, and check the output (and error, which should be empty).
+1. Submit the job, wait for it to finish, and check the standard output file (and standard error file, which should be empty).

     What do you notice about the lines returned for "Program" and "ls"?
-Remember that only files pertaining to **this** job will be in the job working directory on the execute server.
+Remember that only files pertaining to **this** job will be in the job working directory on the execute point server.
 You're also seeing the effects of HTCondor's need to standardize some filenames when running your job, though they are named as you expect in the submission directory (per the submit file contents).